rafmbatista/r-resources/r-resources-doc.md

 # Intro

 A list of resources I have found helpful over the years.
 I use most of the items here regularly and have each of them bookmarked.

-I wouldn't consider myself an expert in R by any means so this might not be useful for those who already have a lot of experience.

 # Dipping your toes